Moliki-Salman/dashboard-zoo-cologne-challenge/TASKS.md

 There's a failing test that for the age calculation helper.
 Can you figure out what is broken in the implementation or the test it is and resolve the problem?
 All zookeepers are really interested in what is going on here.

 // Your solution
+- The test specifies today as the birthdate, so the difference in calculating the age in years will result to 0 which would not be converted to 1 by the  Math.round() method.
+I resolved this issue with an if statement in[useCalculateAgeInYears](./utils/useCalculateAgeInYears.ts)

 ### Task 5: UI Fixing and Improvement